This summary of the experiment covers the following:

 What Was Tested?

-For the experiment, two participants took four days worth of baseline readings.
-These measured blood glucose and blood ketones.
+For the experiment, two participants took four days’ worth of baseline readings.
+These measured blood levels of glucose and BHB ketone.

-On the same morning each week, participants tested each ketone supplement.
-Seven days was left between each test as a ‘wash out period’.
-This made sure that there were no leftover effects from one experiment, spilling over to another.
+Next, participants tested one exogenous ketone supplement per week.
+Seven days was left between each test as a ‘washout period’.
+This made sure that there were no leftover effects from one test spilling over to another.